keithsm23/Modelling-Financial-Risk-in-Cryptocurrency-Markets/README.md

 - Frequency: Monthly (converted to match daily BTC series by forward filling).
 - Variables: CPI % annual change.
 - Licence: Open Government Licence v3.0 (you are free to use, attribution required).

-## Notes
-- Large raw files are not pushed to GitHub due to size/licensing.
-- All processing steps are fully documented in `01_data_cleaning.ipynb`.